Settings & Themes

 the smell of old lamp oil that never fully leaves.

 Sensory details are the most useful field for scene generation.
-Specific details like "the smell of old lamp oil" appear organically in AI-generated prose when the AI knows them.
+Specific details like "the smell of old lamp oil" appear organically in AI-generated prose.
+Generic descriptions like "it's a lighthouse" give the AI nothing to work with.
+See Improving AI Output for more guidance on writing effective Story Bible entries.

 Themes